ludwig-ai/ludwig-docs/docs/examples/mnist.md

 ## Train

 The Ludwig configuration file describes the machine learning task.
-There is a vast array of options to control the learning process.
-This example only covers a small fraction of the options.
-Only the options used in this example are described.
+This example only uses a small subset of the options provided by Ludwig.
 Please refer to the [Configuration Section](../../configuration) for all the details.

 First it defines the `input_features`.
 For the image feature, the configuration specifies the type of neural network architecture to encode the image.
 In this example the encoder is a two layer [Stacked Convolutional Neural Network](../../configuration/features/image_features/#convolutional-stack-encoder-stacked_cnn) followed by a fully connected layer with dropout regularization.